bolajahmad/hashing-algorithm-demo/README.md

 ## SHA512 Logic

-Sha is Single Hash Algorithm and is a reliable one-way hashinh algorithm that is used to create cryptographic specific lenght texts from a list of characters.
-This demo presents the algorithm for the SHA512 algo (there's a list of supported SHA algorithms including, SHA1|SHA2).
+Sha is Single Hash Algorithm and is a reliable one-way hashing algorithm that is used to create cryptographic specific length texts from a list of characters.
+This demo presents the algorithm for the SHA512 algorithm (there's a list of supported SHA algorithms involving, SHA1|SHA2).

 ## How it works

-This SHA512 algorithm takes as input a message with `maximum length, L` less than *2<sup>128</sup>* amd produces an output of 512-bit digest.
-The input passed is processes in different blocks, each 1024-bit long.
+This SHA512 algorithm takes as input (as message) with `maximum length, L` less than *2<sup>128</sup>* amd produces an output of 512-bit digest.
+The input passed is processed in different blocks, each 1024-bit long.

 The message (to be hashed) is padded, so that `L == 896 mod 1024`, with single 1-bit, followed by as many 0-bit as needed.